GetStream/stream-chat-android/app/readme.md

 * Each user has it's own Room DB.
 Some of our API responses are user specific.
 One example is own_reactions on a message. so if you switch users we need to use a different database/storage for the results
 * Suspend functions are only used on private methods.
 Public ones expose livedata objects.
+* Room automatically updates the livedata objects it exposes.
+This library should also work if offline storage is disabled though.
+So we shouldn't rely on that behaviour from Room.